 What CEOs Say

-Those in business monitoring the headlines regarding this issue will find that opinions vary when it comes to feedback from those who run businesses.
-While on the one hand they don't care for the legislation that makes them offer full-time employees healthcare, they do like the advantages that the legislation affords them when it comes to their corporate wellness program.The CEO of Carl's Jr. fast food chain, for example, has said that Obamacare has caused millions of full-time jobs to become part-time ones, so employers can duck the law, since it applies to full time workers.
-Meanwhile, the CEO of Starbucks has announced that the new healthcare legislation will not change the way the popular chain cares for their employees.
 He explains that they already provide healthcare for their part time employees and have no plans to make any cuts in benefits or hours for their employees.
-Another CEO to make headlines over the issue is Papa John's, who has been quoted as saying pizzas prices will have to be increased in order to make up for the increased costs required by Obamacare
+Another CEO to make headlines over the issue is Papa John's, who has been quoted as saying pizzas prices will have to be increased in order to make up for the increased costs required by Obamacare.

 When it comes to the positives and negatives of Obamacare or a corporate wellness program, opinions may vary.
 But when it comes down to it, there are a lot of benefits to having a good corporate wellness program in place.
 Companies will save money in the long haul, they will have healthier employees, and they will get more productivity from them.